-This series of communications and resources — including white papers, videos, a table of examples and related tools — invites clinicians, clinical staff and administrators to connect with community partners and resources for effective problem-solving in health care.
+This series of communications and resources funded by the Robert Wood Johnson Foundation helps clinicians, clinical staff and administra-tors connect with community partners and resources for effective problem-solving in health care.

-Funded by the Robert Wood Johnson Foundation, the series is designed to support conversations that identify problems and opportunities, develop a shared vision for connections with community partners, and build practical next steps.
-Learn more and access the materials.
+The series is designed to support conversations that identify problems and opportunities, develop a shared vision for connections with community partners, and build practical next steps.
+Learn more and access all the materials.

 There is a systemic shift happening, a rethinking of health care’s impact as it intersects with social factors.
 Health care contributes only 20 percent to the health of a population, while modifiable community and social factors are estimated to contribute 80 percent.
 The question is, in this context, what is the best path to accomplishing the Triple Aim – improved patient experience of care, affordability, and health of the population?